Soldier Singalong ‘Do-Re-Mi’ With 18 Kids In Adorable Video

 soldier-sings-do-re-mi-with-kids

-She said that she created a sing-a-long video to help young children cope with anxiety and stress due to the crisis.
+She said that she created a sing-along video to help young children cope with anxiety and stress during the crisis.

 The Moorestown, N.J., native was a high school music teacher before she joined the Army Field Band’s Soldiers’ Chorus in 2014.